How the organisation is run

 The Chair of Council is known as the President.
 He/she is elected annually by the institute's voting members.

-The staff are led by the Chief Executive and is responsible for the day to day running of the Chartered IIA.
+The staff are led by the Chief Executive who is responsible for the day to day running of the Chartered IIA.

-Council is supported by five committees which report to Council on specific aspects of the organisation's management and activities.
-The nine regions of the Chartered IIA report to Council through one of these committees.
+Council is supported by four committees which report to Council on specific aspects of the organisation's management and activities.

 Volunteers are essential to the Chartered IIA.
 All committee positions are held by members on a volunteer basis, many with the generous support of their employers.
 Go to volunteering for details of how to get involved.

 The governance handbook is a reference resource for members of the institute and for members of the Council and Committees.
-It sets out the governance framework within which Directors and committee members operate and talks about the operations of the Chartered IIA, its strategic plan, its focus is on the governance arrangements and covers the key governance policies along with explanations and guidance.
+It sets out the governance framework within which Directors and committee members operate.